tralac Certificate Course

 Trade policy and governance in Africa

-Despite these global trade governance developments there is renewed interest in trade and regional integration in Africa.
+Despite global trade governance developments there is renewed interest in trade and regional integration in Africa.
 The African Continental Free Trade Area (AfCFTA) has entered into force, and trade under an ‘interim arrangement’ was launched on 1 January 2021.
 This has not happened, and to date no trade has taken place under the AfCFTA.
 The basic elements of the AfCFTA are still being negotiated.
-Tariff concessions and rules of origin, as well as specific commitments for the priority services sectors are, however, still being negotiated.
-Phase 2 of the negotiations, covering investment, competition and intellectual property, and Phase 3 on e- commerce are in the early stages.
+Tariff concessions and rules of origin, as well as specific commitments for the priority services sectors are still on the negotiating table.
+Phase 2 and Phase 3 negotiations covering investment, competition and intellectual property, and e-commerce are in the early stages.
 A very welcome development is that a Protocol on Women, Youth and SME development has been added to the agenda.